yliaho/suomi.dev/README.md

 # Suomidev

-> Like Hacker News, but for finns!
+> Like Hacker News, but for Finns.

 Site is live at https://suomi.dev ✅